smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **All the Murmuring Bones** by A.G.
 Slatter and **A Natural History of Dragons** by Marie Brennan and **The Forgotten Beasts of Eld** by Patricia A. McKillip, each read 14 times

 **TOTAL**: 907 books read, with 451 unique titles.
+581 books were claimed to qualify for hard mode.
 336 books were used only once for this square.
 Skipped 20 times.
 Substituted 2 times.